Chaz Stevens: Satan or Silence project

 In 2014, after the United States Supreme Court decided Town of Greece v.
 Galloway by ruling that a town could be permitted to start its meetings with a prayer as long as it did not discriminate against minority faiths, Stevens requested that his home city, Deerfield Beach, allow him to say a Satanist prayer at the beginning of a council meeting.
 Through 2015, Stevens expanded this request, presenting 11 South Florida municipalities that opened city commission meetings with a prayer with a choice, either cease the prayer, or allow him to lead a prayer to Satan.
 He called this his "Satan or Silence Project".
 He said his invocations might include beer, nachos, and a mariachi band.

 Different cities reacted in different ways.
 Delray Beach removed its religious invocation.
 Coral Springs, Dania Beach, and Deerfield Beach replaced their prayers with a moment of silence.
-Lighthouse Point, Florida scheduled Stevens to give an invocation on July 12, 2016.
-Boynton Beach, Florida, scheduled him for a January appearance, but only notified him four days prior, which led to him missing the appearance.
+Lighthouse Point scheduled Stevens to give an invocation on July 12, 2016.
+Boynton Beach scheduled him for a January appearance, but only notified him four days prior, which led to him missing the appearance.
 Lake Worth initially accepted Stevens's request, then changed to not having invocations.
 Lauderdale-by-the-Sea accepted the invocation, which Stevens delivered in July, accompanied by a blonde "Twerking Deacon of Sin".

-Lake County, Florida, turned down Stevens's request, initially on the grounds that he did not live in the county, but its Commission Chairman said he would not allow the prayer even if Stevens became a resident.
+Lake County turned down Stevens's request, initially on the grounds that he did not live in the county, but its Commission Chairman said he would not allow the prayer even if Stevens became a resident.
 When Stevens threatened a lawsuit, Liberty Counsel, a Florida-based evangelical Christian religious litigation organization, said they would defend Lake County in court.